alphacsc/alphacsc/doc/index.rst

 	<h1>&alpha;CSC</h1>

-This is a library to perform convolutional dictionary learning on neural time-series data.
+This is a library to perform shift-invariant `dictionary learning <https://en.wikipedia.org/wiki/Sparse_dictionary_learning>`_ on neural time-series data.

+Wait ... but what is alphaCSC [1] anyway?

+CSC stands for "Convolutional Sparse Coding".
+The alpha refers to the fact that we assume an `alpha-stable distribution <https://en.wikipedia.org/wiki/Stable_distribution>`_ for the noise term.
+This leads to a weighted formulation of `vanilla' CSC, the weights being used to downweight noisy portions of the data.

 Installation
 ============